johnRambo2k14/docker-FlareSolverrVpn/README.md

 * Latest [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr)
 * Selectively enable or disable WireGuard or OpenVPN support
 * IP tables kill switch to prevent IP leaking when VPN connection fails
-* Configurable UID and GID for config files and /blackhole for Jackett
+* Configurable UID and GID for config files for FlareSolverr.
 * Created with [Unraid](https://unraid.net/) in mind

 # Run container from Docker registry